NationalSecurityAgency/ghidra/README.md

 Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][nsa] Research Directorate.
-This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
+This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS and Linux.
 Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
 Ghidra supports a wide variety of processor instruction sets and executable formats and can be run in both user-interactive and automated modes.
 Users may also develop their own Ghidra extension components